htl-leonding-project/franklyn-quarkus/README.md

 `./mvnw clean quarkus:dev`

+3. finally start the frontend

-3. finally open a terminal in `frontend`-project and execute:
+* open a terminal in `frontend`-project and execute:

 `./mvnw clean quarkus:dev`